 New Zealand became a British colony in the wake of the UK’s Reform Act 1832 – a big step towards democracy in Britain – and successor acts in 1835 and 1836.
-The settlements established by the New Zealand Company from 1840 to 1850 were loud in their demands for democratic representation.
-New Zealand’s first Constitution Act was passed in 1846, partly in response to the settlers’ demands for representation.
+The settlements established by the New Zealand Company between 1840 and 1850 were loud in their demands for democratic representation.
+The first New Zealand Constitution Act was passed in 1846, partly in response to the settlers’ demands for representation.
 The act was suspended in 1848, partly because of concerns about representation, including the lack of Māori representation.

 The first parliamentary election was held in 1853, and Parliament first sat in 1854.
 Its first two years of life were dominated by politicians’ ultimately successful demand that the governor be advised by ministers responsible to, and with the confidence of, the House of Representatives.
-The first significant exercise of Parliament’s power – to amend its own Constitution Act, in 1858 – was about electoral legislation.
+The first significant exercise of Parliament’s power – to amend its own Constitution Act, in 1858 – related to electoral legislation.

 The importance of voting continued to be emphasised in 19th-century New Zealand by the: